Digital-Botschafter-und-mehr/jambox-pi-gen/README.md

  * Audio interface required (USB or HAT card).
  * Can be easily configured to automatically connect to a Jamulus server on startup, then shutdown after a time.
  * Low-latency kernel and default settings tuned for low delay.
  * Jamulus requires a Jamulus server, in same area for lowest delay.
 Use a public server, or host your own.
  * Can run as a Jamulus Server, JammerNetz Server, or HpsJam Server.
  * SonoBus for peer-to-peer jamming.
  * JamTaba for long-distance jamming using NINJAM servers.
- * QJackTrip for multi-machine network jamming.
+ * JackTrip for multi-machine network jamming.
  * JammerNetz for high-quality client-server jamming.
  * HpsJam for high-quality client-server jamming.
  * Jamming apps can be updated via desktop "Update Apps" button.
  * HDMI monitor can be used if desired.
+ * Jamulus client can be controlled using X-Touch Mini MIDI controller (level/mute/solo/pan)

 ---
 <img src="https://jambox-project.s3-us-west-2.amazonaws.com/resources/jambox14_desktop-shadow.png" width="871" />